Hash House Blues: Plot

-The film opens with Krazy who appears to be riding a luxury car, and wearing a top hat like a high class individual.
-Moments later, it turns out he is actually walking in the sidewalk, and not riding the vehicle which moves forward past the screen.
+The film opens with Krazy who seems to be riding a luxury car, and wearing a top hat like a high-class individual.
+Moments later, it turns out he is walking in the sidewalk, and not really riding the vehicle which moves forward past the screen.
 Krazy proceeds to a fancy restaurant.

-Krazy enters the restaurant not as a patron as his outfit suggest, but as a waiter.
+Krazy enters the restaurant not as a patron as his outfit suggests, but as a waiter.
 In the kitchen, the chef assigns him to fix a few things, but a pesky fly causes him to mess up a bit.
 Krazy is able to take down the fly by opening a wheel of limburger whose scent causes the insect to collapse.

 Krazy enters the dining area to tend the customers.
 Some acts of assistance include giving goggles to a client eating grapefruit, and helping a piglet get some food from a platter being hogged by other swine at the table.
 He finds his spaniel girlfriend, who is the entertainer, playing piano.
 The piano is animated and is having a painful key like someone having a toothache.
-Krazy is able to extract the painful key.
+Krazy can extract the painful key.
 The spaniel resumes playing her instrument as normal despite one key missing.
 Krazy continues tending and even entertaining the customers with a dance.
-When he serves a roasted bird to a plump lady, that lady is unsatisfied for some reason, and tears the bill to pieces.
-The lady strikes Krazy with the food, causing Krazy to roll back and bump a small table where a fish bowl falls and covers his head.
+When he serves a roasted bird to a plump lady, that lady is unsatisfied for some reason and tears the bill to pieces.
+The lady strikes Krazy with the food, causing Krazy to roll back and bump into a small table where a fish bowl falls and covers his head.